-Identifiers follow the specification below.
+Identifiers follow the specification in this section.

 Any sequence of characters that is enclosed in double-backtick marks (''''), excluding newlines, tabs, and double-backtick pairs themselves, is treated as an identifier.
+Note that when an identifier is used for the name of a types, union type case, module, or namespace, the following characters are not allowed even inside double-backtick marks: